leanprover/lean-action/README.md

     # Allowed values: "true" | "false" | "auto".
     # Default: "auto"
     use-mathlib-cache: ""

-    # Run `lake exe runLinter {lint-module}` on the specified module.
-    # Project must be downstream of Batteries.
-    # Allowed values: name of module to lint.
-    # By default, `lean-action` will not run the linter.
-    lint-module: ""

     # Check if the repository is eligible for the Reservoir.
     # Allowed values: "true" | "false".